FDS Validation and Result Comparison

 Overview

 The team packaged an ObserVR1000 and multiple external batteries into a common cardboard shipping box.
-A tri-axial accelerometer was attached to ObserVR1000’s top surface and another to the inside of the box.
-The ObserVR1000 was turned on and the package was shipped via FedEx.
-The vibrations were recorded during the hardware’s travel.
+A triaxial accelerometer was attached to ObserVR1000’s top surface and another to the inside of the box.
+The vibration was recorded as the package was shipped via FedEx.

 Two shipments were used in the study.
 The first shipment traveled from Grand Rapids International Airport (GRR) to Vibration Research headquarters in Jenison, Michigan.
 The second traveled from Vibration Research to the nearest FedEx facility and back.
 The recordings were ended when the boxes returned.